openfaas/faas-netes/README.md

 ## Contributing

-You can quickly create a standard development environment using
+You can quickly create a standard development environment using:

 ```sh
 make start-kind
 ```

-this will use [KinD](https://github.com/kubernetes-sigs/kind) to create a single node cluster and install the latest version of OpenFaaS via the Helm chart.
+This will use [KinD](https://github.com/kubernetes-sigs/kind) to create a single node cluster and install the latest version of OpenFaaS via the Helm chart.

 Check the contributor guide in `CONTRIBUTING.md` for more details on the workflow, processes, and additional tips.

+## License

+This project is licensed under the MIT License.